vaxerski/Screensaver/README.md

 # Config
-width - width of the window
+`width` - width of the window

-height - height of the window
+`height` - height of the window

-changeColours - change colours when hit edge
+`changeColours` - change colours when hit edge

-cornerColOnly - change colour only when hit the corner
+`cornerColOnly` - change colour only when hit the corner

-cornerOnly - hit ONLY CORNERS *dabs from satisfaction*
+`cornerOnly` - hit ONLY CORNERS *dabs from satisfaction*

-speed - speed of the sprite
+`speed` - speed of the sprite

-scale - scale of the sprite (bigger scale = smaller sprite)
+`scale` - scale of the sprite (bigger scale = smaller sprite)

-rainbow - rainbow mode
+`rainbow` - rainbow mode

-rainbowSpeed - rainbow mode speed.
+`rainbowSpeed` - rainbow mode speed.

+# FAQ

+> Where do I suggest a feature or post a bug?
+Use the "issues" tab for suggestions and/or bugs.
+Every bug counts and every suggestion is valuable.

+> Is this a virus?
+No, it's literally open source.
+If you don't trust me, check the source.

+> Can I use this for my own?
+Yes, you can.
+Credit is appreciated though.
+I hope you understand, i put my time and effort on this.

+> Can I modify this?
+Yes, of course.

+> Can I use this for commercial profit?
+See question 3.